jcoliz/AzLogs.Ingestion.Quickstart/README.md

 git clone --recurse-submodules https://github.com/jcoliz/AzLogs.Ingestion.Quickstart.git
 ```

-From a PowerShell window in this folder, simply run the Deploy-Services.ps1 script.
-You'll need to supply the `principal_id` for your app, from the previous step.
+From a PowerShell window in this folder, run the `Deploy-Services.ps1 script`.
+Be sure to supply the `principal_id` for your app, from the previous step.
 Also, feel free to choose any resource group name and Azure data center location:

 ```dotnetcli
 ./scripts/Deploy-Services -ResourceGroup "azlogs-ingestion-quickstart" -Location "West US 2" -ServicePrincipal "<principal_id>"